avishaan/quippics/docs/TestCases.md

 ####Activities
 #####Friend Activities
 1. User should see activities of his friends who are in challenges with him. (tested)
+(share challenge, share friend, then show activity)
 2. User should NOT see activities of his friends who are in other challenges. (tested)
+(don't share challenge, share friend, hide activity)
 3. User should see activities of his friends who are in challenges where user is the owner. (tested)
+(share challenge, share friend(as owner), then show activity)
 4. User should NOT see activities of other users (not his friends) who are in his challenge. (tested)
+(share challenge, don't share friend, hide activity)
+5. User should not see activities of other non-friend users who are not in his challenge. (tested)
+(don't share challenge, don't share friends, hide activity)